 This term is used to refer to items around your home that are programmable to work automatically, without requiring your input.
 Some of these include simple gadgets like auto light dimmers and fan timers.

-Other recent updates like the best home security IP cameras and laundry appliances offer more home automation capabilities.
+Recent updates like the best home security IP cameras and laundry appliances offer more home automation capabilities.
+While the main aim is for practical use, entertainment, don’t forget that you have many reasons to think about home security too.
 In fact, the recent home tech boom has virtually increased the possibilities to near endless.
 Other appliances that you can include in your smart home network and control via a smartphone include:

 · Kitchen appliances